evoludolab/EvoLudo/README.md

 1. Launch *eclipse*.
 2. Right-click on EvoLudo in `Project Explorer`, select the `GWT > Compile` menu and click `Compile`.
 3. The compiled JavaScript is located in `war/evoludoweb`.
 For examples on how to embed an interactive EvoLudo lab on a web page, see `war/TestEvoLudoLabs.html`.

+### Contribute to EvoLudo
+Pull requests by anyone are most welcome!